stanrenia/Xsheet/readme.md

 // Here we passe the values for each row
 // For demonstration purpose, we create the values right here
 // However, it's preferable to transform your business data to a list of RowValue
-// before, as it could be complexed.
+// before, as it could be complex.
 .RowValues(new List<RowValue> {
     // Mario and Luigi rows will get the default RowDefinition new RowValue { ValuesByColName = new Dictionary<string, object> {